Ebstorf Abbey

 How long should I spend visiting?

-A visit to Ebstorf Abbey typically takes a couple of hours, allowing ample time to explore the exhibits and the surroundings.
+A visit to Ebstorf Abbey typically takes a few hours, allowing time to explore the museum’s exhibits and enjoy the peaceful surroundings.

 Is photography allowed?